Combo book deal: Learning Stories

 They show you how to write stories that capture the magic and excitement of each young child's journey through the early years and how to develop a deep professional understanding of the learning that takes place during this special and influential time in their lives.

-Your copies will come signed by Margaret and Wendy, couriered to your home or work address.
+Your copies will be couriered to your home or work address.